-If you want to take full advantage of our island we offer two day rooms if you need to check out early and would like to catch a later transfer.
-Located at the Trader Centre and subject to availability.
-Please check with the Front Office Team for details.
+If you want to take full advantage of our island we offer two complementary day rooms if you need to check out early and would like to catch a later transfer.
+Located at the Trader and subject to availability.

 Departures